austincunningham/myblog/src/markdown/2021/operatorv1vscode.md

 }
 ```

-Add an env for WATCH_NAMESPACE and  the following args to the configuration so it looks like
+Add an env for WATCH_NAMESPACE to the configuration so it looks like

 ```json
 {